 Functional Residual Capacity (FRC) And Pulmonary Vascular Resistance (PVR)

 Cardiopulmonary physiology has always been an interest of mine.
-I’ve previously written about how cardiac output is affected by spontaneous versus positive pressure ventilation, and today I wanted to discuss how pulmonary vascular resistance (PVR) is affected by ventilation.
+I’ve previously written about how cardiac output is affected by spontaneous versus positive pressure ventilation, and now I want to discuss how pulmonary vascular resistance (PVR) is affected by ventilation.

 The figure above illustrates the lung volumes and capacities we learn in pulmonary physiology.
 The first two purple waves represent normal, tidal breathing (what we usually do at rest).
 A forced inhalation or expiration above or below the tidal volume zone will now incorporate reserve volumes.
 The key parameter I want to emphasize is the functional residual capacity (FRC) – the air remaining in our lungs after a passive expiration.